 Init services are typically started automatically during the boot process, or during a runlevel change.
 There is a naming scheme that uses symlinks to determine which services are to be started, or stopped, at any given runlevel.
-The scripts themselves should be in /etc/init.d/ (or possibly /etc/rc.d/init.d/).
-This init style is used by Red Hat, SuSE, Mandrake, Debian, Conectiva, and most Linuxes.
-Slackware is one notable exception (though recent versions have an option for this)!
-Typically on Slackware system services are all configured in one file: /etc/rc.d/rc.inet2.
+The scripts themselves should be in /etc/init.d/ (or possibly /etc/rc.d/init.d/ for older versions of Red Hat).